Student Ambassadors

 Luke McFaul, class of 2025, is from California and studying earth systems with a focus on human environmental systems.
 Luke is interested in energy policy.
 In particular, he is passionate about policies that decarbonize the grid at a low cost to consumers.
 Currently, Luke is working on a project to degasify and decarbonize Stanford’s laundry systems and heating.
 He also helps the class “Understand Energy” develop a web portal.
 Outside of class, you can find him playing basketball, listening to music, or playing board games.

 Isaac Nehring, class of 2026, is from Helena, Montana, majoring in American Studies with a concentration in "Rural Life and Natural Resources in the American West."
 Having grown up in the American West, Isaac is particularly interested in the people and cultures of the region and how they interact with natural resources and the landscape, especially in an agricultural context.
 Isaac has been involved with the Lane Center primarily through Sophomore College and the American West course.
+During the summer of 2025, he was a Bill Lane Center research assistant.
 He also co-leads “Rural Club” on campus, works at the campus farm, and loves to be outdoors or playing twangy tunes on the guitar in his free time.

 Vale Rasmussen, class of 2026, is from Los Angeles, California majoring in aeronautical and astronautical engineering and minoring in history.
 His primary interests include commercial aircraft design, low-carbon-emission transportation, and the impact of new technologies on society and the environment.
 Last summer, he loved participating in the Bill Lane Center’s Sophomore College program, “River and Region: The Columbia River and the Shaping of the Pacific Northwest,” where he learned countless perspectives on energy production in the Pacific Northwest, the significance of Columbia River salmon, and the history of the region.
 In his future career, Vale will focus on developing solutions to help decarbonize aviation.
 Vale is also a private pilot and a lifelong aviation enthusiast.
 He enjoys sharing his passion with others as a course development assistant (CDA+), a member of the Stanford Flight Club, and a volunteer at the LAX Flight Path Museum & Learning Center.
 In his spare time, he also enjoys baking, skiing, traveling, playing violin, and playing video games.

 Dillan Saltsman, class of 2027, is from Ripon, CA and currently studying environmental systems engineering on the freshwater track.
 He is passionate about water issues related to drought and floodplain management across the West.
 Dillan is also heavily involved with public service and advocacy on campus with the Haas Center.
 During the summer of 2024, he embarked on a Shultz Energy Fellowship, a partnership of Stanford’s Precourt Institute for Energy, Bill Lane Center for the American West, Haas Center for Public Service, and Stanford in Government.
 As a Shultz Fellow, Dillan worked for the California Department Of Water Resources (DWR) analyzing trends of negative pricing in CAISO energy markets.
 He also participated in the "Coastal Resilience" Sophomore College, hosted by the Bill Lane Center, where he explored drinking water access and the challenges of sea level rise to communities along the coast from Seattle to San Diego.
-In his free time Dillan can be found studying in Y2E2, capturing photos on a hike, and listening to music!
+During the summer of 2025, Dillan completed a Bill Lane Center internship at the host organization American Rivers.
+In his free time, he can be found studying in Y2E2, capturing photos on a hike, and listening to music!

 Sze En Tan is a coterm student in management science and engineering.
 Sze En was born and raised in Singapore but completed her last two years of high school in a suburb of Chicago.
 Sze En has a strong interest in the global energy transition and really enjoys the multidisciplinary nature of climate policy.
 This past summer, she conducted research with the Bill Lane Center on water governance in the Central Coast.
 Outside of class, you can find her laying on Meyer Green and drinking an iced vanilla latte!